TomObungu/physics.md/OCR A Level Physics/Specification/Current And Charge/Moving Charges.md

 If a positive electrode **(anode)** and a negative electrode **(cathode)** are placed in the solution, ions are attracted to the electrodes.
 The Na$^{+}$ ions move towards the cathode and the Cl$^{-}$ ions move towards the anode.
 This movement is a flow of charge - an electric current.

 ## Measuring electric current
 An ammeter is always placed in series.
-Ammet
+Ammeters should have the lowest possible resistance in order to reduce the effect they have on the current.